About Ghostly Activities

 That moment changed everything.
 I realized hauntings aren’t just strange phenomena: They’re unfinished stories.
 From that night on, I’ve treated every encounter like a mystery waiting to be solved, and every ghost like someone with something to say.

-How I Investigate (Or As I Call It, Sleuthing)
+How I Investigate (AKA Sleuthing)

 I start with research: archives, maps, newspaper files, eyewitness accounts, and sometimes old blueprints.
 That’s where the evidence begins with the facts.